Joseph Colombo: Aftermath

+His shooting is depicted in Martin Scorsese's film The Irishman (2019), where he is portrayed by John Polce and in the Paramount mini-series The Offer (2022).

 Death

 On May 22, 1978, Colombo died of cardiac arrest at St. Luke's Hospital (later St. Luke's Cornwall Hospital) in Newburgh, New York.
 Colombo's funeral was held at St. Bernadette's Catholic Church in Bensonhurst and he was buried in St. John Cemetery in the Middle Village section of Queens.